 What have we achieved so far?

-- Scoping and planning activities for this activity have commenced.
+- Initial scoping and planning activities for this activity have been finalised.

 What is next?